 Impaired metabolism of glucose has influence on wound infection, and can cause cardiac and thromboembolic complications.
 Hahn et al. [24] mention the reduction of the postoperative complications in patients who were not diabetics.
-Glucose blood level is very important peri-operatively and postoperatively.
-In this study, blood glucose levels were not significantly different among the groups.
+Blood level of glucose is very important during peri- operative and postoperative.
+In this study blood glucose levels were not significantly different among the groups.

-As a result, Knigin et al. [25] described spinal hypotension in 43.4% of patients.
-Rao et al. [26] described hypotension in seven out of 30 patients in a group with 8 mg bupivacaine combined with 25 μg fentanyl.
-Malhotra et al. [27] reported that the highest incidence of hypotension had a group with 12.5 mg of bupivacaine combined with 25 μg fentanyl.
-In this study, hypotension was described in 60 patients (37%).
+As a result of study, Knigin et al. [25] described spinal hypotension in 43,4% of patients.
+Rao et al. [26] hypotension described in 7 of 30 patients in group with 8mg bupivacaine combined with 25μg fentanyl.
+Malhotra et al. [27] the highest incidence of hypotension had in group with 12,5mg of bupivacaine combined with 25μg fentanyl.
+Hypotension was described in 60 patients (37%) in this study.
 In Group I it was described in 17 (31.5%) patients.
-In Group II hypotension was described in 18 (33.3%) patients, and in Group III in 25 (46.3%).
-Better hemodynamic stability was observed in patients with 10 mg bupivacaine and 20 μg fentanyl.
-Ali et al. [28] reported pruritus with higher doses of fentanyl (25 μg).
-Akanmu et al. [29] described pruritus and shivering only in patients who received 10 mg of bupivacaine with 25 μg of fentanyl.
-Pruritus and shivering were not recorded among the groups in our study.
+In Group II hypotension was described in 18 (33.3%) patients and in Group III in 25 (46.3%).
+Better haemodynamic stability they had in patients with 10mg bupivacaine and 20μg fentanyl.
+Ali et al. [28] reported pruritus with higher doses of fentanyl (25μg).
+Akanmu et al. [29] described pruritus and shivering only in patients who recived 10mg of bupivacaine with 25μg of fentanyl.